danil/init.el/README.md

 noxrcp
 ======

-Is an no X11 recipes for the emacs.
+No X11 recipes for the emacs.

 Features
 --------